Single Joint Muscles that Act Between Humerus and Ulna

 At the front of the arm they are:

 - pronator teres

 One of the interesting things about the elbow joint is that it is the meeting place of three bones, the upper arm bone (humerus) and two lower arm bones, radius and ulna.
 When the elbow bends and straightens the ulna is moving relative to the humerus.
 Turning of the wrist and forearm happens between the radius and the ulna.

 So now I should refine single joint elbow muscles to include only those muscles that act between ulna and humerus.
-Those are:

 In elbow joint anatomy, and any other yoga anatomy related discussions, the purpose for isolating and learning to contract particular muscles is so that you can better use them in the context of a yoga pose.

 An equivalent would be learning the letters of the alphabet.
 Once you've learned the letters you don't keep practicing them because you practice them in the context of the words you use.
 Likewise with elbow anatomy and the muscles of the elbow joint.